-Hallmarked by the jagged San Juan Mountains, this region has set the tone for flicks like writer and director Quentin Tarantino’s latest, "The Hateful Eight."
-Released in January 2016, it was filmed in the wilderness outside of the Victorian-era hamlet of Telluride; the fourteeners surrounding the town and the San Miguel River will be seen throughout.
+Hallmarked by the jagged San Juan Mountains, this region has set the tone for flicks like writer and director Quentin Tarantino’s "The Hateful Eight."
+Released in January 2016, it was filmed in the wilderness outside of the Victorian-era hamlet of Telluride; the fourteeners surrounding the town and the San Miguel River are seen throughout.
 Drop by the Telluride Elks Park, where Tarantino and actor Samuel L. Jackson took part in a ceremonial burning of skis — a local ritual to bring more snow.

 Many Westerns have been filmed in these parts, such as 1969’s "Butch Cassidy and the Sundance Kid," which features train robbery scenes that were shot on the Durango & Silverton Narrow Gauge Railroad (you can still take a scenic ride today!), plus the New Sheridan Bar in Telluride was used for a bar scene.
-"How the West Was Won" — with its all-star cast led by John Wayne and Gregory Peck — spanned filming in Silverton, Durango and Montrose, while the Ouray County Courthouse, Gunnison and Ridgway played host to another John Wayne epic, "True Grit."
+"How the West Was Won" — with its all-star cast led by John Wayne and Gregory Peck — spanned filming in Silverton, Durango and Montrose, while the Ouray County Courthouse, Gunnison and Ridgway played host to yet another John Wayne epic, "True Grit."
 Grab a bite at the True Grit Cafe in Ridgway, built in honor of the film.

 And who could forget Geena Davis and Susan Sarandon’s turn as a pair of friends on the lam in "Thelma & Louise"?
 On their journey the duo cruises around Unaweep Canyon outside of Gateway and makes a stop at the general store in Bedrock, near the border of Utah.